 “I lived in my maternity jeans for those first few months and was so sad when my husband gently suggested I say goodbye to them… two years later,” says Efa, mom to Esme, 4.
 “I still wistfully think of them sometimes.”

-We hope that this guide to your baby starter kit helps you prepare for the arrival of your new bundle of joy – our tips on how to trust your parental instincts can also help.
-Looking for more advice when it comes to caring for your baby?
-Take a look at our parenting community hub for more in-depth articles.
+We hope that this guide to your newborn baby starter kit and newborn baby checklist helps you prepare for the arrival of your new bundle of joy – our tips on how to trust your parental instincts can also help.

 Parent.Guide, How Many Newborn Diapers Do I Need for My Child? https://parent.guide/how-many-newborn-diapers-do-i-need/, [Last accessed 17th September 2020]